-As they have since 2010, all reporting companies stated that in 2016 they spent no money on sponsorships.
+As they have since 2010, all reporting companies stated that in 2018 they spent no money on sponsorships.
 Since 1989, all of the companies have stated that they spent no money on endorsements and testimonials.

-The companies reported spending \$380.0 million in 2016 on coupons to reduce the retail cost of cigarettes, an increase from the \$345.6 million spent in 2015.
+The companies reported spending \$316.2 million in 2018 on coupons to reduce the retail cost of cigarettes, an increase from the \$301.9 million spent in 2017.16

 Retail-value-added expenditures are the costs associated with offers such as "buy one, get one free" and "buy three, get a free T-shirt," where the bonus is distributed to consumers at retail when the cigarettes are purchased.
-As they have each year since 2011, the companies reported spending no money in 2016 on retail-value-added involving bonus cigarettes.
-Each year from 2010 until 2015, the companies reported spending no money on retail-value-added promotions involving non-cigarette items.
-In 2016, the Commission expanded this category to include discounts such as "buy two, save 20 cents per gallon of gasoline."
-In 2016, the companies reported spending \$633,000 on retail-value-added expenditures for promotions involving free or discounted noncigarette items.
+The Commission is not reporting the amounts spent in 2017 or 2018 on retail-value-added involving bonus cigarettes because only one company reported spending

-In 2016, the companies reported spending \$27.7 million on advertising on company entertainment in adult-only facilities.
+13 The Commission learned that the companies had been reporting consumer engagement in adult-only facilities under this adult-only public entertainment category even when such activities did not entail any entertainment.
+Also, at some point, the companies stopped sponsoring any entertainment in adult-only facilities.
 We are unable to distinguish prior expenditures on adult-only entertainment from those on adult-only consumer engagement.

-&lt;sup>14 Regulations promulgated pursuant to the Tobacco Control Act and effective since mid-2010 prohibited tobacco-brand sponsorships of "any athletic, musical, artistic, or other social or cultural event, or any entry or team in any event."
-See 21 C.F.R. § 1140.34(c).
+14 Regulations promulgated pursuant to the Tobacco Control Act and effective since mid-2010 prohibit tobacco-brand sponsorships of "any athletic, musical, artistic, or other social or cultural event, or any entry or team in any event."
+21 C.F.R. § 1140.34(c).